gitbls/sdm/README.md

 * `--loadlocal wifi` &mdash; Starts a WiFi Captive Portal to obtain and test the WiFi Credentials during the First Boot.
 See the Captive Portal section below for details.
 The *flashled* and *internet* options are not supported with `--loadlocal wifi`.
 * `--locale` *localename* &mdash; The locale is specified just as you'd set it in raspi-config.
 For example, in the USA, one might use en_US.UTF-8, and in the UK en_UK.UTF-8.
 See /usr/share/i18n/SUPPORTED for a complete locale list.
+* `--logwidth` *N* &mdash; Set the maximum log line width before lines are split.
+Default is 96 characters.
+* `--lxde-config` *args* &mdash; Copy the specified LXDE app configuration files into the image.
+See the section below "Using the --lxde-config switch"
 * `--modprobe` *file* &mdash; Copy the modprobe file to /etc/modprobe.d. `--modprobe` can be specified multiple times to copy multiple files.
 * `--motd` *file* &mdash; Copy the specified file to /etc/motd.
 The original /etc/motd is renamed to /etc/motd.orig.
 You can easily create a null message of the day by using `--motd /dev/null`
 * `--mouse left` &mdash; If LXDE is installed, set the Mouse to be left-handed (for those that are in their right mind).